Art, Culture and Heritage

 Olympism is a philosophy of life, exalting and combining in a balanced whole the qualities of body, will and mind.
 Blending sport with culture and education, Olympism seeks to create a way of life...

 The Olympic Foundation for Culture and Heritage (OFCH) drives the International Olympic Committee (IOC)’s cultural and values-based educational activities.
 Dedicated to the international promotion and dissemination of Olympism, the OFCH links sport, culture, art, history and education.

-The Olympic Foundation for Culture & Heritage includes IOC Heritage Management, the Olympic Studies Centre, The Olympic Museum and International Programmes for Arts, Culture and Education.
+The Olympic Foundation for Culture and Heritage includes the IOC Heritage Unit; the IOC Olympic Studies Centre; The Olympic Museum in Lausanne, Switzerland; and the International Cultural Affairs Unit.

 The Olympic Museum

-The IOC Olympic Studies Centre is the world source of reference for Olympic knowledge.
-Its mission is to share this knowledge with professionals and researchers by providing information, giving access to its unique archive and library collections, enabling research and promoting dialogue between the academic community and the Olympic Movement.
+The IOC Olympic Studies Centre is the prime source of Olympic knowledge.
+Its mission is to share this knowledge by providing information, facilitating access to its unique archives and library, enabling research and promoting dialogue between the academic community and the Olympic Movement.

 The OFCH Culture & Education Hub is the first point of contact, facilitating Olympic culture and education initiatives around the world.
 Every year, the Hub assists the organisers of hundreds of global projects with the development and production of exhibitions, displays, educational material and events.
 Do you need assistance with the design, content or implementation of your programme?